DOI-USGS/ISIS3/Jenkins-CI.md

 * Each stage of the pipeline runs a fresh bash with -xe flags.
 We turn off the e flag to allow building/testing to continue when there are failures.

 * Varibles set in the environment stage will propagate through all stages

+# Docker Container Specs

+To specify a container for use in a Jenkins pipeline, label your agent with one of the following:

+* isis-fedora-25
+* isis-ubuntu-1804
+* isis-debian-9
+* isis-centos-7

+The labels above tell the Jenkins server that you want to create your agent using a USGS-Astrogeology Docker image.
+We currently maintain containers specs for building isis on the systems listed above.
+Their Dockerfiles can be found here: [link](https://github.com/USGS-Astrogeology/docker_linux_isisdeps/tree/master/jenkins)

+These files are automatically pulled and built for DockerHub whenever new changes are made.
+Their images can be found here: [link](https://hub.docker.com/r/usgsastro/docker_linux_isisdeps/)

+These images are built with some system library dependencies of ISIS and an install of miniconda.
+They have the ISIS test data mounted in the /scratch directory.

 # Test Data Specifications